The Public Paperfolding History Project

 x

-This page is being used to collect information about the history of representations of the Japanese character named Fukusuke.
+This page is being used to collect information about the history of representations of the Japanese character named Fukusuke and similar figures.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

-As far as I know a version of this figure first appears in 'Kindergarten Shoho' (Preliminary Kindergarten) by Iijima Hanjuro was copyrighted on October 4th Meiji 17 (1884) and published by Fukuda Senzo in August of Meiji 18 (1885).
+As far as I know a version of the Fukusuke figure first appears in 'Kindergarten Shoho' (Preliminary Kindergarten) by Iijima Hanjuro was copyrighted on October 4th Meiji 17 (1884) and published by Fukuda Senzo in August of Meiji 18 (1885).

 1892